jbkinney/14_crispr/README.md

 5. For each experiment, combine the observed sequences obtained for every timepoint into a single file

-6. Tally sequence occurrences [WHY IS THIS NECESSARY?]
+6. Tally sequence occurrences

 7. Summarize the sequences observed in each experiment.
 This is the step in which each sequence is classified as an in-frame (IFN), out-of-frame (OFN), etc. mutation.
-The algorithm that does this is in /data/kinney/jkinney/projects/14_crispr/pipeline/routine_summarize_seqs.py.

 8. Collect the experiment summaries into one place (typically output/summaries/).